StevenWeir038/Kennel39/README.md

 ## Deployment

-The site has been deployed early.
-More dependancies may be added at a later time.
+The site was deployed early closely following Code Institute guides.

 This process has been documented separately in [DEPLOYMENT.md](DEPLOYMENT.md)

+Update - More dependancies were added after deployment.
+[WhiteNoise](http://whitenoise.evans.io/en/stable/) was used instead of [Cloudinary](https://cloudinary.com/).

+For a small site, it's better for the web app to serve its own static files rather than rely on a 3rd part API.
+It was also much easier to setup.

 ## Features